The World's Number 1 Fly Fishing Destination

 So there you have the basis of why most fly patterns work or don't work depending on the fish and the environment.
 They should give you some ideas on how to select certain patterns under real fishing conditions.
 Remember that in most instances the harder a stream is fished and the tougher the fish become, the "triggering response" that allows the fish to strike will be more complex as compared to streams where the fish are easy to catch.
 For example on a stream where the fish are relatively easy to catch a simple shape and color trigger may work for most flies.
 While on a stream that has wild trout you may have to meet everyone of the triggers above for the trout in order to succeed (and then sometimes they still won't hit).
 This information appears to be lacking from most fly fishing books, magazine articles and websites.
 But unless you understand this you will never succeed on tough streams with wild trout.

-You may wonder where I search for patterns that I often use on these tough streams...well you may be surprised.
-I get many of them from Classic Fishing Books like the ones you'll find on this site.
+You may wonder where I search for patterns that I often use on these tough streams...well you may be surprised. .
 Read the works of Skues, Halford, and other English writers and you might be surprised at what you'll find and how easily you can tie and adapt these flies to your streams.
 This is one of the secrets that most fly anglers never learn.
 They think that it's the new stuff that catches trout.
 Try looking in the literature and you'll find things you never dreamed of.
 Unfortunately, many fly anglers just don't read much and are too busy to learn.

 Just Click To Get The Latest Info